CSC207-UofT/course-project-xep-cgamerzx/phase2/accessibility_report.md

 * All instructions when accessing app features, such as registering as a user, use simple vocabulary and are as straightforward as possible.
 * All users should be able to use our app despite their skill level.
+* Related functions are grouped together within the user interface creating an intuitive workflow.

 ### Perceptible Information

 * Our app has a simple, minimalistic design with only essential data displayed.
-Most of the information is shown as text.
+Most of the information is shown as text and cues are not solely reliant on colors.
 * The text is easy to read as it is in a legible font and has a distinct contrast against the background.
+* Individual UI elements like text boxes are large and have a high contrast compared to the background, making them stand out.

 ### Tolerance for Error

 * Our app generates helpful error messages when the user gives it invalid inputs.
 For example, when a user is registering an account and does not choose a strong enough password, the error message that pops up tells them.
 * Our app also allows for error recovery.
 Furthering the example made earlier, the message would include instructions for a stronger password so the user is able to recognise the error and recover from it.

 ### Low Physical Effort